-You are at a higher risk for blood clot problems if you are obese, smoke, use oral contraceptives, are over 40 years old, experience trauma, are pregnant, have congestive heart failure, varicose veins, have prior blood clot problems, are a cancer patient or have a disorder that causes clotting.
+You are at a higher risk for blood clot problems if you are obese, smoke, use oral contraceptives, are over 40 years old, experience trauma, are pregnant, have congestive heart failure, varicose veins, have previous blood clot problems, are a cancer patient or have a disorder that causes clotting.

 To minimize your risks of a blood clot or pulmonary embolism after gastric sleeve surgery, we recommend walking every day after the surgery and performing calf muscle exercises.

 Dumping syndrome can happen to bariatric surgery patients who eat too much when adjusting to their new stomach capacity.
-Most of the time the symptoms will happen from one to three hours after eating occurs.
+Most of the time the symptoms will occur from one to three hours after eating occurs.
 Some people may experience them at different times.

 Other Complications and Risks

-It’s important to talk to your doctor and to fully understand all the complications and risks before undergoing any surgery.
+It’s important to talk to your doctor and to understand all the complications and risks before undergoing any surgery.